fatsu/ngx-destroy/README.md

 Add NgxDestroy$ as a provider on Component level, and inject it where needed.

-When the component context is destroyed, Angular will call the OnDestroy hook on the providers and our observable will be triggered.
+When the component context is destroyed, Angular will call the OnDestroy hook on the providers and the observable will be triggered.

 The initial version of this lib used a decorator to configure the destroyed$ observable (see demo BbbComponent).
 This is still supported, but not the prefered way.